klaasnienhuis/MaproomDocumentation/docs/_sources/Settings.txt

 Maproom uses map data from outside sources.
 This data is cached to make editing your maps more responsive.
 The repository distinguishes between a cache and a session.

 A cache contains the raw data downloaded from a provider **if** it's reusable.
-Currently this covers the raster tiles, such as tiles from mapbox and mapquest and height data such as SRTM3 and ETOPO5.
+Currently this covers the raster tiles, such as tiles from mapbox and mapquest and height data mapbox and mapzen.
 A separate cache is built for each tile provider and zoomlevel.
 If I make a map based on the same tiles (location, provider and zoomlevel) twice, tiles aren't downloaded but taken from the cache.
 This improves speed a lot.

 A session is a location where sources are stored for each map created which can't be recycled. when creating a map based on raster tiles, these tiles are downloaded or taken from the cache and stiched into a single map image.
 The tiles can be reused in other maps, but this stiched image probably can't.
 That image is stored in a session folder in the repository.
 This also applies to openstreetmap data.
 It's currently not feasible to use a cached version.
 Each new openstreetmap layer means a new chunk of data is downloaded.